Hynst/WTS_cSVs_analysis/README.md

-# RNA-Seq data analysis in complex structural variants cases (cSVs)
+# Complex structural variants (cSVs) analysis in RNA-Seq data
-Analysis of RNA-Seq data from patients with cSVs
+These tools provide way to analyse differential gene expresion and allowing rational filtering and combinig results of fusion genes analysis with special address to cSVs cases.

-  1) combine fusion genes metacaller approach
+  1) combine and filter fusion genes pipeline results using metacaller approach
-  2) differential gene expresion in cohort without appropriate control group
+  2) perform differential gene expresion in cohort without appropriate control group